Chenzie2/Chenzie2/README.md

 ### ✝️ Projects for Christ

-Here are some faith-driven projects I'm working on or planning to build:
+Here are some faith-driven projects I'm working on & planning to build:

 - [**Your Faith Journey**](https://github.com/Chenzie2/your-faith-journey) — A discipleship app for anyone who wants to know God and the Christian life
 - [**QuietTime Devotion Tracker**](https://github.com/Chenzie2/QuietTime-Devotion-Tracker) — A tool to help track daily devotionals, prayer, and scripture readings